-- ✓ Personally identifying information (PII) must not be entered into HMIS unless all adult household members have provided informed consent. - ✓ Informed consent must be documented with a signed copy of the Client Release of Information and Informed Consent Form except when only telephonic consent has been received.
-See Appendix I: Agency Partner HMIS Agreement.
+✓ Informed consent must be documented with a signed copy of the Client Release of Information and Informed Consent Form in the client file.
+If telephonic consent has been received, complete the consent form the first time the household is seen in person.
+See Appendix G: Agency Partner HMIS Agreement.